SECTION TWO: PROGRAMMING

-By agreement with the City of Cambridge, the community cable channels are administered by CCTV.
-These channels are provided as a public forum for solely noncommercial speech and are therefore not subject to content regulation by CCTV, the City of Cambridge, or the cable operator.
-CCTV is content neutral and any content that is considered protected speech under the First Amendment of the US Constitution is permissible on CCTV’s channels.
-As a public forum, CCTV’s channels are available to all Cambridge residents for noncommercial, constitutionally protected speech on a nondiscriminatory basis.
-Such speech is subject only to reasonable time, place and manner requirements as defined in these programming policies.
-The Cambridge resident who provides programming for CCTV’s channels takes personal responsibility for the content of that programming by signing the Cablecast Agreement.
+CCTV has multiple distribution outlets, including cable channels, a website, social media sites, and set-top applications.
+CCTV also works in collaboration with the City of Cambridge to produce City-related programming.
+All CCTV programming is provided as a public forum for solely noncommercial speech, and is therefore not subject to content regulation by the Federal Communications Commission, the City of Cambridge, or the cable operator.
+CCTV is content neutral and any content that is considered protected speech under the First Amendment of the U.S. Constitution is permissible on CCTV’s cable channels.
+As a public forum, CCTV’s cable channels are available to all Cambridge residents for noncommercial, constitutionally protected speech on a nondiscriminatory basis.
+Such speech, when shown on the cable channels, is subject only to reasonable time, place, and manner requirements as defined in these programming policies.
+CCTV has discretion as to which programs are distributed on its other outlets.
+By signing the Program Distribution Agreement, the person who provides programming for CCTV’s distribution outlets takes personal responsibility for the content of that programming.

 A. Submission of Programming

-Definition: For the purposes of these Programming Policies, the term “program provider” means the Cambridge resident or the Cambridge business/organization whose designated representative signs the Cablecast Agreement.
+For the purposes of these Programming Policies, the term “program provider” means the person who signs the Program Distribution Agreement.

-Time on CCTV’s channels is available for programming produced or sponsored by Cambridge residents, or designated representatives from Cambridge businesses and organizations.
+Placement on CCTV’s cable channels is available for programming produced or sponsored by Cambridge residents, or designated representatives from Cambridge businesses and organizations.
 Any resident, business, or organization with a valid Cambridge address may sponsor a Single Program.
 A Series Program must be sponsored by a Cambridge resident.
-CCTV regulations require that either the producer or the sponsor of a series program be an Affiliate or Access Member of CCTV.
+CCTV regulations require that either the producer or the sponsor of a series program be an Affiliate or Resident Member of CCTV.
+Anyone who utilizes CCTV’s equipment and facilities may submit programming for CCTV’s other distribution outlets.

-A Cablecast Agreement for Series or Single programs must accompany media submitted for cablecast.
-This Cablecast Agreement functions as a contract between the program provider and CCTV.
-Series Cablecast Agreements must be resubmitted once per calendar year as long as the series is active.
-Formatting and labeling requirements are detailed on the Cablecast Agreement.
+A Program Distribution Agreement for Series or Single programs must accompany media submitted for distribution.
+This Program Distribution Agreement functions as a contract between the program provider and CCTV.
+Series Program Distribution Agreements must be resubmitted once per calendar year as long as the series is active.
+Formatting and labeling requirements are detailed on the Program Distribution Agreement.

-CCTV staff has the right not to show or stop a program if the audio and/or video signal is below minimum technical standards as determined by those monitoring the channel signal.
-CCTV staff will be consulted before a program is not shown or pulled from the channels.
+CCTV staff has the right to not distribute or stop a program if the audio and/or video signal is below minimum technical standards as determined by those monitoring the technical aspects of the content.
+CCTV staff and the program provider will be consulted before a program is not shown or pulled from the channels.

-Programs may be submitted in person during normal CCTV operating hours.
-Internet submissions are acceptable, however, arrangements must be made with the Programming Coordinator.
-Under special circumstances and only by permission of the Programming Coordinator, shows may be mailed to CCTV.
-A Cablecast Agreement must accompany all submissions of Single programs.
-The first episode in a Series must be submitted with a signed Cablecast Agreement.
-All subsequent Series episodes must be submitted at least two business days before their scheduled cablecast.
+Please refer to the Program Distribution Agreement on CCTV’s website for further details on program submission.
+A Program Distribution Agreement must accompany all submissions of Single programs.
+The first episode in a Series must be submitted with an authorized Program Distribution Agreement.
+All subsequent Series episodes must be submitted at least two business days before their scheduled distribution.
 Exceptions may be made only at the discretion of CCTV staff.

 C. Content Responsibility and Liability

-The responsibility and liability for program content lies solely with the program provider, that is, the Cambridge resident or Cambridge business or organization whose designated representative signs the Cablecast Agreement.
+The responsibility and liability for program content lies solely with the program provider, that is, the Cambridge resident or Cambridge business or organization whose designated representative signs the Program Distribution Agreement.
 CCTV, the cable operator, and the City of Cambridge assume that the program provider has obtained all necessary releases and clearances.
 The program provider may be asked to furnish proof that proper releases and clearances have been obtained.
-CCTV, the City of Cambridge, and the cable operator are not responsible for the content of the programming shown on the community cable channels or on CCTV’s website.
+CCTV, the City of Cambridge, and the cable operator are not responsible for the content of the programming shown on CCTV’s distribution platforms.

 D. Programming Restrictions

-- Any commercial advertising or programming (except during non-English programming on Channel 22) including:
+- Any commercial advertising or programming (except non-English programming on Channel 96) including:

 - promotion of the sale of any service or product